Documentation-Pro/react-calendar.github.io/docs/index.md

 # React Calendar Documentation: Installation, Usage, and Customization Guide

-Welcome to our documentation for React Calendar! 📖 In this guide, you will learn how to install and use the React Calendar package, as well as customize it to suit your needs.
+Welcome to our documentation for React Calendar! 📖 In this guide, you will learn how to install and use the React Calendar package and customize it to suit your needs.

 For full official npm documentation visit [npm-React-Calendar](https://www.npmjs.com/package/react-calendar)